Get NextJet

 Migrations

-Learn how to change your database schema and generating migrations.
+Learn how to modify your database schema and generate migrations.

 In development and production, you will need to make changes to your database schema.
 This could be adding a new table, adding a new column, or changing the data type of a column.